BurntSushi/blog/content/post/rust-error-handling.md

 {{< code-rust "option-ex-string-find" "3" >}}
 // Returns the extension of the given file name, where the extension is defined
-// as all characters proceding the first `.`.
+// as all characters succeeding the first `.`.
 // If `file_name` has no `.`, then `None` is returned. fn extension_explicit(file_name: &str) -> Option<&str> {
     match find(file_name, '.') {